 Home to the Tigers, Pistons, Lions, and Red Wings, Detroit is a proud and historic sports town.
 Though their teams have given them little to cheer about in recent years, the city’s loyal sports fans have helped make it a place where players such as Isiah Thomas, Miguel Cabrera, and Steve Yzerman are as known and loved as Iggy Pop, Jack White, Suzi Quatro, and Eminem.

 Protomartyr’s lead singer Joe Casey grew up playing little league baseball on Detroit's north west side.
-The band's promo shots shows him wearing Tigers caps.
-So as a big Detroit Pistons basketball fan, when I was offered an interview with Casey ahead of Protomartyr's upcoming Australia and New Zealand tour, I thought it would be a good opportunity to have a chat about Detroit sports.
+In the band's promo shots I've noticed him wearing Tigers caps.
+So as a big Detroit Pistons basketball fan, when offered an interview with Casey ahead of Protomartyr's upcoming Australia and New Zealand, I thought it would be a good opportunity to have a chat about Detroit sports.

 Noisey: What are some of your early memories of Detroit sport?